Jesus to a Child: Music video

 George Michael in the music video of "Jesus to a Child".

-The accompanying music video for "Jesus to a Child" was directed by British director Howard Greenhalgh.
+The accompanying music video for "Jesus to a Child" was storyboarded by Andrew Trovaioli and directed by British director Howard Greenhalgh.
 The atmospheric and delicately surreal video features the lithe bodies of male and female ballet dancers, for whom collapsing piles of dust and a swooping pendulum ball signify the passing of time and the loss of love, as well as their own mortality.
 It also feature images of flames, waves, and shadow in languid slow motion.
 The scenes of Michael shows him standing alone in a dark room, with a small light on his face as he performs.
 In the beginning of the video, two shirtless boys appears holding hands through the frames of separate wooden boxes.
 This image reappears near the end.
 While Michael sings, "You will always be my love", the boys vanish from their boxes as if they were ghosts.

 The BBC insisted on pixillating the nipples of the dancers for broadcast, while MTV restricted it to late-night play.